university-of-antarctica/comemurderme/README.md

 #### How to use the application
 As this is the earliest possible release, once you get the phonegap server running you have to navigate the application in a particular manner.
-The first page loads your GPS coordinates, let them load, and then hit next.
+The first page loads your GPS coordinates, let them load, and then click "Next".
-The second page is the facebook login, click "Login with Facebook"
+The second page is the facebook login, click "Login with Facebook" and enter in your facebook user id and password, don't worry, we could barely get those loaded and this is actually phonegap using an in-app browser (all we get back is an OAuth token temporarily).
+When you are done logging in you will be redirected back to the second page, YOU MUST CLICK "Get My Info", hey, the worlds not perfect, sometimes JS won't just DO things.
+Then click "Next".
+On the third page enter in an optional comment and then click "Next".
+Finally click the button "Capture Photo With Image Data", snap a photo and then click "Save" or "Use Photo".

-### Getting your own comemurder.me server running on localhost
+At this point your "murdlet" has been submitted.
+Clicking "Next" brings you back to the first page.
+Now go to comemurder.me:8289/carousel on your phone or computer to see it displayed.

 ### Challenges
 1. This application required that the mobile application and the server side code